kogosoftwarellc/open-api/README.md

       required: true,
       type: 'integer'
     }
-  ]
+  ],
+  responses: {
+    default: {
+      $ref: '#/definitions/Error'
+    }
+  }
 };

 ```

 Modules under `args.routes` expose methods.
 Methods may either be a method handler
-function, or an array of business specific middleware + a method handler.
+function, or an array of business specific middleware + a method handler function.

 `express-openapi` will prepend middleware to this stack based on the parameters
 defined in the method's `apiDoc` property.
 If no `apidoc` property exists on the